 - ARM7TDMI-S processor, running at up to 72 MHz. - Up to 512 kB on-chip flash program memory with In-System Programming (ISP) and In-Application Programming (IAP) capabilities.
-Flash program memory is on the ARM local bus for high performance CPU access. - 32 kB of SRAM on the ARM local bus for high performance CPU access. - 16 kB SRAM for Ethernet interface.
+Flash program memory is on the ARM local bus for high performance CPU access. - 8/32 kB of SRAM on the ARM local bus for high performance CPU access. - 16 kB SRAM for Ethernet interface.
 Can also be used as general purpose SRAM. - 8 kB SRAM for general purpose DMA use also accessible by the USB. - Dual Advanced High-performance Bus (AHB) system that provides for simultaneous Ethernet DMA, USB DMA, and program execution from on-chip flash with no contention between those functions.
-A bus bridge allows the Ethernet DMA to access the other AHB subsystem. - EMC provides support for static devices such as flash and SRAM as well as off-chip memory mapped peripherals. - Advanced Vectored Interrupt Controller (VIC), supporting up to 32 vectored interrupts. - General Purpose AHB DMA controller (GPDMA) that can be used with the SSP serial interfaces, the I2S port, and the Secure Digital/MultiMediaCard (SD/MMC) card port, as well as for memory-to-memory transfers.
+A bus bridge allows the Ethernet DMA to access the other AHB subsystem. - Advanced Vectored Interrupt Controller (VIC), supporting up to 32 vectored interrupts. - General Purpose AHB DMA controller (GPDMA) that can be used with the SSP serial interfaces, the I2S port, and the Secure Digital/MultiMediaCard (SD/MMC) card port, as well as for memory-to-memory transfers.

-Serial Interfaces:
+Serial interfaces: